dsorokin/aivika-distributed/README.md

 Please consult the [AivikaSoft](http://www.aivikasoft.com) website for more details.

 Regarding the speed of simulation, the rough estimation is as follows.
-The distributed simulation module is slower up to 6-9 times in comparison with the sequential [aivika](http://hackage.haskell.org/package/aivika) simulation library using the equivalent sequential models.
+The distributed simulation module is slower up to 15-40 times in comparison with the sequential aivika [2] simulation library using the equivalent sequential models.
+The estimation has dramatically changed after started using another more fast pseudo-random number generator by default, which made the sequential module even more fast.
+The lower estimation is likely to correspond to complex models.
+The upper estimation will probably correspond to quite simple event-oriented and process-oriented models, where the sequential module can be exceptionally fast.

 Note that you can run up to 7 parallel logical processes on a single 8-core processor computer and run the Time Server process too.
 On a 36-core processor, you can launch up to 35 logical processes simultaneously.

-So, this estimation seems to be quite good.
 At the same time, the message passing between the logical processes can dramatically decrease the speed of distributed simulation, especially if they cause rollbacks.
 Thus, much depends on the distributed model itself.

 Finally, you can use the following test [model](https://github.com/dsorokin/aivika-distributed-test) as an example.